BorisAndrews/BorisAndrews.github.io/publications/sp-schemes/index.md

 > *[...] we propose an approach for the construction of **timestepping schemes** that **preserve dissipation laws** and **conserve multiple general invariants**, via finite elements in time and the systematic introduction of auxiliary variables. [...]
 We [devise] novel arbitrary-order schemes that conserve to machine precision **all known invariants of Hamiltonian ODEs** [...] and arbitrary-order schemes for the **compressible Navier–Stokes equations that conserve mass, momentum, and energy, and provably possess non-decreasing entropy**.*

+CONSERVATION OF ENERGY:
+even if a physical system satisfies it, not all solutions from simulations of that system will.

+❌ NOT ALL SIMULATIONS ARE CREATED EQUAL ❌

+{% raw %}
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=Cfiug7aCBYM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% endraw %}

 ## co-authors

 ### {% include collaborators/patrick.md %}